Outlier-Insensitive Kalman Filtering: Theory and Applications: Outlier-Insensitive Kalman Filtering Using NUV Prior

 \section{Outlier-Insensitive Kalman Filtering Using NUV Prior}

-This section introduces our \ac{oikf} algorithm.
-We first present the motivation for \ac{nuv} modeling and its properties and then discuss the integration of the \ac{nuv} prior into the \ac{kf} algorithm for outlier detection.
-Finally, we derive the two options of \ac{oikf} for estimating the unknown variance of the \ac{nuv} using \ac{em} or \ac{am} methods.
+{This section introduces our \ac{oikf} algorithm.
+First, we present the particular property of the \ac{nuv} prior that motivates us to model outliers as \ac{nuv} and helps us tackle the problem of state estimation in the presence of outliers, as seen in \ac{kf}.
+Then, we elaborate on our innovative approach of integrating the \ac{nuv} prior into the \ac{kf} algorithm for outlier detection, denoted as \ac{oikf}.
+Finally, we provide a comprehensive derivation of our two proposed algorithms to estimate the unknown variance of the \ac{nuv}, namely \ac{nuv}-based \ac{em} and \ac{nuv}-based \ac{am}.}